AbstractSDK/abstract/framework/docs/src/5_platform/2_registry.md

-# Version Control
+# Registry

-The Version Control contract acts as the registry for all modules and accounts within the Abstract platform.
+The Registry contract acts as the registry for all modules and accounts within the Abstract platform.
 Abstract Accounts can use it to claim namespaces and register their modules.
-The Version Control contract allows modules to be queried by its namespace, name, and version, returning its reference which may be a code id or address.
+The Registry contract allows modules to be queried by its namespace, name, and version, returning its reference which may be a code id or address.

 ## Namespaces